Thrive Rural Open Field

 Rural Opportunity and Development (ROAD) Sessions

-ROAD sessions highlight and unpack rural development ideas and strategies that are critical in response to COVID-19, for long-term rebuilding and recovery.
-ROAD sessions feature stories from practitioners and reflect and emphasize the full diversity of rural America.
-They spotlight rural America’s assets and challenges and lift voices and lived experience from a wide range of rural communities and economies.
+The ROAD Sessions highlight and unpack rural development ideas and strategies that promote access to inclusive economic opportunity and long-term resilience.
+ROAD Sessions feature stories of on-the-ground practitioners with experience, wisdom, and savvy to share.
+The series reflects and emphasizes the full diversity of rural America, spotlights rural America’s assets and challenges, and lifts voices and lived experience from a wide range of rural communities and economies.
+Each Session includes an added opportunity for peer exchange.

-The ROAD sessions aim to infuse practitioner stories and lessons into rural narratives, policymaking, and practice across the country, as well as to strengthen the network of organizations serving rural communities and regions.
+Overall, the ROAD Sessions aim to infuse practitioner stories and lessons into rural narratives, policymaking, and practice across the country and to strengthen the network of organizations serving rural communities and regions.

-This programming is an effort of the Aspen Institute Community Strategies Group with support from the Robert Wood Johnson Foundation – in collaboration with the Housing Assistance Council, the Rural Community Assistance Partnership, Rural LISC, and the Federal Reserve Board.
+The ROAD Sessions are virtual exchanges co-designed as part of Thrive Rural – an effort of the Aspen Institute Community Strategies Group with support from the Robert Wood Johnson Foundation – and in collaboration with the Housing Assistance Council, the Rural Community Assistance Partnership, Rural LISC, the International Economic Development Council, and the Federal Reserve Board.